 Humanity is not the tribe of naked apes we identify ourselves with, but the whole sphere of human cultivation (within and without our bodies) from which we derive our individual identity, and that includes gut microbes, marble statues, pop songs and domesticated plants and animals.
 Sheep don't sing songs or sculpt statues but neither do our microbes.
 Yet both our microbes and our sheep are essential in bringing about a world in which there are songs and statues.
 Both our microbes and our sheep benefit from what they would never comprehend, while neither could live without it.

-Our modern English languages has no equivalent of the Greek noun θηριον (therion), because it doesn't simply describe a genetically non-human, but rather any creature that does not partake in humanity, does not understand the nature and width of humanity, and would destroy it for natural selfish gain without ever understanding what it had destroyed.
+Our modern English languages has no equivalent of the Greek noun θηριον (therion), because it doesn't simply describe a genetically non-human, but rather any creature that does not partake in humanity — and remember: humanity = humans plus farm animals, plus the unified economy between the farms — does not understand the nature and width of humanity, and would destroy it for natural selfish gain without ever understanding what it had destroyed.
 The ancestors of our domesticated animals were never forced but showed up voluntarily to benefit from the relative safety of human camps.
 And that's because they desired what humanity desires.
 The nature of humanity, namely, is to seek the symbiotic oneness of all things, and the mission of humanity is to formalize the Word of God, so that all the intricacies, nuances and consequences of the oneness of all things can be easily taught to children.

 The dynamics that govern every scene in the Bible draw from the Ten Commandments, and these Big Ten are two sets of rules, of which one talks about God (Exodus 20:1-8) and the other about humanity (Exodus 20:8-11).
 If we were to condense these Ten even further, the first set would become: "Love the Lord your God with you whole heart, soul and mind", and the second set would become: "Love you neighbor as yourself".
 These two rules govern the entire rest of the Bible (Matthew 22:37-40).
 If we were to condense these two even further, they would become one rule, namely: "Treat others the way you want to be treated".
 This single rule appears again somewhat as a bumper sticker, but it is really the most profound formal statement there is, and drives all dynamics in the Bible (Matthew 7:12).